niveditarufus/PeopleCounter-SSDCNet/README.md

 `python3 Run.py --model model3 --video m1.mp4 --filter kf`
 if a video(file/URL) was not supplied, a reference to the webcam will be grabbed.

 You can also supply the a list of videos which have overlapping views.
-This might cause some delay in relaying the count of people, so change the `skip_frames` parameter to balance it.
+This might cause some delay in relaying the count of people, so change the `skip_frames` accordingly.
+###### Example:
 `python3 Run.py --model model3 --video f1.mp4 f2.mp4 --filter kf`